Anku5hk/Programmers_guide_to_Python/book.md

 for x in sample_str:
   print(x)

-## Slicing: for creating sub-strings, syntax is [start_index:end_index:step]
+## Slicing: for creating substrings, syntax is [start_index:end_index:step]
-# start_index is starting index of sub-string, default is 0
+# start_index is starting index of substring, default is 0
 # end_index is ending index, (end_index - 1) is considered, default is last index
 # step is the gap between characters, default is 1
 my_string = "This is some string."